gpproton/gpproton/README.md

 ### Glad to see you here!
-I’m a full-stack developer who has turned years of freelancing into a full-time career.
+I’m a full-stack .NET developer who has turned years of freelancing into a full-time career.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with backend support.

 <br/>

 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Proton.Frequency](https://github.com/gpproton/Proton.Frequency)
+- 🔭 I’m currently working on [Trace](https://github.com/drolx/trace)

-- 🌱 I’m currently learning **Ansible, Spring, Svelte**
+- 🌱 I’m currently learning **SAP ABAP, Spring, Svelte**

-- 👯 I’m looking to collaborate on [xclaim](https://github.com/gpproton/xclaim)
+- 👯 I’m looking to collaborate on [Proton.Frequency](https://github.com/gpproton/[Proton.Frequency)

-- 💬 Ask me about **Quasar, Vue, OpenStreetMap, Docker**
+- 💬 Ask me about **Ansible, Quasar, Vue, Kubernetes, Docker**

 - 📫 How to reach me **me@godwin.dev**